xyushi/lab-react-pronutrition/README.md

 You will also need to display the total amount of calories at the bottom of the list as a recap.

-If you don't remember how to create responsive columns with Bulma, you can check the [documentation](https://bulma.io/documentation/columns/basics/).

 ### Iteration 6 | Bonus | Group ingredients